 Have you Been Charged with Publication of the Name of a Rape Victim in Georgia?

-While many people are familiar with various sex crimes, some people are unaware that harboring, concealing, or withholding information concerning a sex offender is also a crime.
-Lawson and Berry and their team of Georgia Attorneys are familiar with criminal law and all of its intricacies.
-Let their Lawyers help with your case from the very beginning.
+While many people are familiar with various sex crimes, some people are unaware that publishing the name of a rape victim is also a crime.
+Lawson and Berry and their team of Georgia Publication of a Rape Victim Attorneys are familiar with criminal law and all of its intricacies.
+Let their Rape Lawyers in Georgia help with your case from the very beginning.
 A charge is not the same as a conviction and a conviction for doing one of these things can result in serious penalties.
 Contact us today for a free case evaluation because your future is at stake.

 O.C.G.A. §16-6-23 states that it shall be unlawful for any news media or any other person to print and publish, televise, or disseminate through any other medium of public dissemination or cause to be printed and published, broadcast, televised, or disseminated in any newspaper, magazine, periodical, or other publication published in this state or through any radio or television broadcast originating in the state the name or identity of any female who may have been raped or upon whom an assault with intent to commit the offense of rape may have been made.